kontent-ai/delivery-sdk-js/README.md

 - Use `npm run dev-test` to run developer tests created in `dev-test` folder.
 Use this for your testing purposes.
 - Use `npm run build` to generate definitions & dist from the contents of `lib` folder

+## Feedback & Contributing

+Check out the [contributing](https://github.com/Enngage/KenticoCloudDeliveryTypeScriptSDK/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.